Top Democrats Raised Concerns About Dominion Voting Technology in 2019

-Democrat leaders including Sens.
-Elizabeth Warren (MA), Amy Klobuchar (MN), and Ron Wyden (OR) wrote a letter in December 2019 to the private equity firms controlling the United States’ three leading voting technology companies, expressing concern in the letter about the voting technology industry’s “vulnerabilities” and “lack of transparency.”
+Democrat leaders, including Sens.
+Elizabeth Warren (MA), Amy Klobuchar (MN), and Ron Wyden (OR), wrote a letter in December 2019 to the private equity firms controlling the United States’ three leading voting technology companies, expressing concern in the letter about the voting technology industry’s “vulnerabilities” and “lack of transparency.”

-The letter was sent on December 6, 2019, to three private equity firms, raising concern about “vulnerabilities and a lack of transparency in the election technology industry and the poor condition of voting machines and other election technology equipment,” Warren’s office said of the letter.
+The letter was sent on December 6, 2019, to three private equity firms, taking issue with “vulnerabilities and a lack of transparency in the election technology industry and the poor condition of voting machines and other election technology equipment,” Warren’s office said of the letter.
 The letter sought information about what role the firms had in perpetuating the technology issues.

 The letter was sent to the following: